epics-extensions/EPNix/docs/ioc/user-guides/deprecations/migrating-from-modules-development.rst

 and will be removed in EPNix version ``nixos-26.05``.

-This style of development was deprecated because it lead to complex logic inside of EPNix, and provided no tangible benefit.
+This style of development was deprecated because it led to complex logic inside of EPNix, and provided no tangible benefit.
 Moreover,
 support top IOCs are packaged differently inside of EPNix,